iAmNathanJ/file-pluck/README.md

 - Pluck snippets from files (or any plain string)
 - Return snippets in the form of strings or...
 - Break snippets into key/value pairs
-- Optionally, output a file in JSON formatzz or...
+- Optionally, output a file in JSON format
-- Override the format function to your liking

 ### TODO
 - [ ] Write more tests